toolleeo/cli-apps/README.md

 * [Kusa](https://github.com/Ryu0118/Kusa) - Displays GitHub contribution graphs.
 * [Lazygit](https://github.com/jesseduffield/lazygit) - A simple terminal UI for git commands that simplify the execution of many operations making them interactive.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
-* [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on �Conventional Commits�.
+* [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on “Conventional Commits”.
 * [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
 Show you a nice diff of proposed changes before you commit them.
 * [semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli) - Ensure semantic commits messages.
 With emoji support.
 * [Soft Serve](https://github.com/charmbracelet/soft-serve) - Self-hostable Git server for the command line.
 One distinguished feature is the possibility to create new repositories with a push.